samrath286/party-hall-booking-management-1/DEPLOYMENT.md

 ### Fixing "npm install" Errors

 If you encounter the error "Command 'npm install' exited with 1" during deployment, it's likely due to incompatible package versions or peer dependency issues.
-Here are the steps to fix it:
+Here are multiple approaches to fix it:

+#### Approach 1: Use Exact Versions and .npmrc

 1. Use exact versions in package.json instead of caret (^) versions:
    ```json